citrix/xencenter-plugin-specification/docs/commands.md

 > **Note:**
 >
 > The `filename` attribute inherited from Shell is required.
-Your plug-in only loads when this attribute points to a PowerShell script
+Your plug-in only
+> loads when this attribute points to a PowerShell script.

 | Key      | Value         | Description                           | Optional/Required | Default        | Accepts Placeholders   |
 |----------|---------------|---------------------------------------|-------------------|----------------|------------------------|